-Party or relevant jurisdiction Canada NGO (Atlantic Salmon Federation), DFO (Gulf and Newfoundland Regions) and Province of Québec collaboration Title of project Atlantic salmon smolt migration and survival within Canadian rivers, estuaries and during the marine life stage Objective of research project Provide a time series of stage-specific estimates of mortality rates for smolts and post-smolts at various points of their at-sea migration, including for their transitions through fresh water, the estuary and to various points in the ocean.
+Party or relevant jurisdiction Canada NGO (Atlantic Salmon Federation; Ocean Tracking Network), DFO (Gulf and Newfoundland Regions) and Province of Québec collaboration Title of project Atlantic salmon smolt migration and survival within Canadian rivers, estuaries and during the marine life stage Objective of research project Provide a time series of stage-specific estimates of mortality rates for smolts and post-smolts at various points of their at-sea migration, including for their transitions through fresh water, the estuary and to various points in the ocean.
 Examine the relation between biological characteristics of the fish and survival rates to attempt to isolate mortality causes.
 Document the migration pathways and speeds of smolts from different rivers.
 Brief description of research project Smolts are captured in smolt wheels in fresh water and fitted with acoustic tags.
 Acoustic receiving arrays are positioned in rivers, at the head of tide, and at the exit of the estuary and in the Strait of Belle Isle.
-Additional receivers will be placed at points of opportunity.
+Additional receivers are placed at points of opportunity.
 In October 2011, the acoustic line was completed between Cabot Strait from Cape North, Cape Breton to Cape Ray, Newfoundland.
 This line is funded by the Ocean Tracking Network (OTN) based out of Dalhousie University.
+The receiver line at the Strait of Belle Isle was twinned in 2015 and 2016 to permit estimation of survival rates through the Gulf of St. Lawrence.
 Dates during which research will take place 2003 - present (spring/summer) Area in which research will take place Miramichi River and estuary; Restigouche River and Baie des Chaleurs; Cascapedia River and estuary; St-Jean (Côte-Nord) River and estuary; Strait of Belle Isle, Cabot Strait, Labrador.
 Estimated number and weight of salmon to be retained ~ 275 smolts, tagged and released annually.
 No fish retained.
-Resources Estimated cost of the research project Approx. £130,000 for operations, salaries and acoustic tags Approx. £80,000 for receiver arrays Approx. £100,000 for smolt wheels (Partner contribution: 8 wheels and their operation) Approx. £125,000 for receiver arrays (OTN contribution: receivers and operational costs) Total Approx. £435,000 per annum Principal Supporting Partners: Miramichi Salmon Association Bowater OTN DFO US NOAA Fisheries Number of participating 8 scientists Name and e-mail address of coordinating scientist in charge of project Jonathan Carr: jcarr@asf.ca Fred Whoriskey: fwhoriskey@dal.ca
+Resources Approx £120,000 for operations calculated and according to a Estimated cost of the research project Approx. £130,000 for operations, salaries and acoustic tags Approx. £80,000 for receiver arrays Approx. £100,000 for smolt wheels (Partner contribution: 8 wheels and their operation) Approx. £125,000 for receiver arrays (OTN contribution: receivers and operational costs) Total Approx. £435,000 per annum Principal Supporting Partners: Miramichi Salmon Association Bowater OTN DFO US NOAA Fisheries

-Details of research Small boats (20 feet in length) vessels, Chartered fishing vessel (approx 35 feet) for gear deployment Type and amount of gear Up to 200 VR 2 acoustic receivers and other equipment to ~ 275 acoustic tags be used Details of any collaborating Data sharing underway with US NOAA Fisheries tracking programs. countries
+Number of participating 8 scientists Name and e-mail address Jonathan Carr: jcarr@asf.ca of coordinating scientist Fred Whoriskey: fwhoriskey@dal.ca in charge of project Details of research Small boats (20 feet in length) vessels, Chartered fishing vessel (approx 35 feet) for gear deployment Type and amount of gear Up to 200 VR 2 acoustic receivers and other equipment to be ~ 275 acoustic tags used - Details of any collaborating Data sharing underway with US NOAA Fisheries tracking programs. countries